+Financial assets

-Financial assets Financial liabilities no early repayment or impairment is recognised no early repayment is recognised for fixed term investments the carrying amount of assets is assumed to be the approximate to fair value, and the contractual interest rate is taken to be the discount rate, which ranged between 0.25% and 1.00%.
+- no early repayment or impairment is recognised - for fixed term investments the carrying amount of assets is assumed to be the approximate to fair value, and the contractual interest rate is taken to be the discount rate, which ranged between 0.25% and 1.00%.
 Accrued interest has been included to the nominal amount in order to determine the fair value.
-These have been categorised as loans and receivables • Estimated ranges of discount rates for liabilities at 31 March 2017 were of 1.03% to 2.80% for loans from the PWLB and the Market, and applied with reference to the number of years outstanding to the maturity date. the fair value of trade and other receivables is taken to be the invoiced or billed amount. the fair value of available-for-sale investments that comprise various types of investment bonds have been valued at the mid-market price as quoted on 31 March 2017 and subsequently adjusted accordingly.
+These have been categorised as loans and receivables - the fair value of trade and other receivables is taken to be the invoiced or billed amount. - the fair value of available-for-sale investments that comprise various types of investment bonds have been valued at the mid-market price as quoted on 31 March 2017 and subsequently adjusted accordingly.
 Accrued interest has also been taken into consideration using the amortisation method.
-The fair values for financial liabilities (PWLB debt and market debt) have been determined by reference to the PWLB redemption rules and prevailing PWLB new loan rates as at each Balance Sheet date, and include accrued interest.
-The fair values for non-PWLB debt have been calculated by way of valuing the embedded Swap option and includes accrued interest.